LoveMyDogs/Timeline/_posts/2022-09-11-app-lab-quiz.md

 ## Different Concept

 I did not have the time to implement this, however making a mini game wherein it is a choose your own adventure would be plausible, maybe making a timeline using the canvas function. with the use of variables and "onEvent" many things can be created, as well as there conveniently being different screens.

+#### To add new window to glask
+Change it on navbar and define it on main.py